Staff

 Luz Baqueiro joined the Horizons Atlanta regional office in March 2023 as the Enrollment and Records Manager.
 Luz has been part of the Horizons Atlanta community since 2019, providing enrollment support to Horizons Atlanta at Atlanta International School.
 She is a certified interpreter in Education and Special Education, and she has previously worked for Atlanta Public Schools as a District Bilingual Community Liaison.
 Luz is originally from Mexico and has lived in Georgia for the past 20 years.
 She has a passion for serving under-resourced communities and in her role at the Regional office she will utilize her prior experience in outreach as well as her administrative and organizational skills to support Horizons Atlanta’s enrollment, record keeping, student recruitment, and family engagement.

-Khalilah Moss, Associate Regional Program Director
+Khalilah Moss, Associate Director of Regional Programs

 Khalilah Moss joined our team in April 2023 as the Associate Director of Regional Programs.
 In this role she is tasked with supporting programmatic planning and achieving continued positive student outcomes, while also ensuring consistent alignment with Horizons Atlanta’s core program components.
 Prior to joining the regional office she served at Horizons Atlanta with Purpose Built Schools for two years as their Program Coordinator.
 Khalilah hails from Augusta and began her extended education at Georgia State University where she received her Bachelor of Science in Criminal Justice in 2001.
 She later received her Master of Science in Special Education in 2005 and an Educational Specialist Degree in Curriculum & Instruction from Lincoln Memorial University in 2009.
 In 2012 she also earned a Reading Specialist Endorsement which extended her expertise and methodology in reading.
 Khalilah has served 15 years in an educational career consisting of K-12 classroom instruction and administration leadership.
 She has an overall love for students and literacy, and a goal to continue providing an instructional foundation for all teachers and students while also developing instructional-based learning methods for their success.